mano-at-sdsc/published-documentation/Home.md

 Full documentation is available here: https://github.com/nih-cfde/cfde-submit/blob/main/docs/index.md

+Note that only users who have been [onboarded as Data Submitters](https://github.com/nih-cfde/published-documentation/wiki/Onboarding-to-the-CFDE-Portal-Submission-System) for a DCC will be able to successfully run the cfde-submit tool.

 ### OPTIONAL: frictionless

+Our submission system runs the [frictionless validator](https://pypi.org/project/frictionless/) on our servers as part of the submission process.
+You do *not* need to install or run frictionless to use our tool, however if you would like to use the validator locally, you can install it using these commands:

 `pip install frictionless-py`

 `frictionless validate data/datapackage.json`

 ## Checking and approving your submission

+Once a datapackage has been submitted